milanbairagi/waybar-themes/README.md

-## Waybar Themes for opinionated Linux/Omarchy
+## Waybar Themes for opinionated Omarchy

  A collection of my Waybar themes – have fun exploring and customizing them!